Jaaaxe/microbit-etch-a-sketch/README.md

 Touching the P0 / P2 contact input on the microbit isn't always registered due to how\
 you might not always get proper contact.
 But art takes patience ;)

+## Troubleshooting
+If you are unable to play the game try one of the following fixes:

+### Game does not load
+Try to compile the hex or download the file and try again OR reset the microbit.\
+You can find the reset button located on the back.

+### Microbit is not detected on your computer
+Try using a different micro USD cable or connect it to a different computer.\

+### Microbit won't power on
+Check to see if your micro USD cable works or if the batteries in the external\
+power pack need to be replaced.

+### I have another issue
+Please mail me your enquiry at mariyam2.yasmeen@live.uwe.ac.uk

 ![](https://gitlab.uwe.ac.uk/m2-yasmeen/iot-challenge-1/raw/master/Img/pixart.png)
 # Have Fun!